dasch-swiss/dsp-js-lib/design-documentation.md

 ### Endpoints

-An `Endpoint` offers methods to communicate with the Knora API.
+An `Endpoint` offers methods to communicate with DSP-API.
 At the current state, two main groups of endpoints have been implemented:

+- `SystemEndpoint`: communication with DSP-API system endpoint: `HealthEndpoint`
 - `AdminEndpoint`: communication with Knora admin API: `UsersEndpoint`, `GroupsEndpoint`, `ProjectsEndpoint`, `PermissionsEndpoint`
-- `V2Endpoint`: communication with Knora API v2: `AuthenticationEndpoint`, `OntologiesEndpoint`, `ResourcesEndpoint`, `ListsEndpoint`, `SearchEndpoint`
+- `V2Endpoint`: communication with DSP-API v2: `AuthenticationEndpoint`, `OntologiesEndpoint`, `ResourcesEndpoint`, `ListsEndpoint`, `SearchEndpoint`

+#### System Endpoints

+DSP-API System endpoints inform about DSP-API's status.

+##### Health Endpoint

+The `HealthEndpointSystem` returns DSP-API's health status including information about the is version.

-#### Knora Admin API Endpoints
+#### DSP-API Admin API Endpoints

-The Knora Admin API is used to administrate projects in Knora.
+DSP-API Admin is used to administrate projects in DSP-API.
 This also includes management of users and groups as well as permissions.
-The Knora API relies on JSON as an exchange format.
+DSP-API relies on JSON as an exchange format.

 ##### Users

 The `UsersEndpoint` deals with all requests related to creating, reading, updating and deleting users.
-It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.
+It communicates directly with DSP-API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.

 ##### Groups